We can help you to:

-We track down the evidence and help you get your money back.
-And we work with the authorities, helping you follow regulations and reporting obligations.
+- track down the evidence and help you get your money back;

 If fraud’s on your mind, gives us a ring or pop in for a free half-hour consultation.
 Ask for Rob Oakley or Mindy Jhittay on 020 7551 7777, or email [email protected].

-The National Cyber Security Centre, part of GCHQ, gives advice and information.
-There’s a helpful summary of simple, low-cost techniques for improving cyber-security.
+The National Cyber Security Centre, part of the GCHQ, gives advice and information.
+There’s a helpful summary of simple, low-cost techniques for improving cyber security.

-Our charity newsletter covers website impersonation, preventing fraud and five charity frauds.
+Our weekly charity briefing covers website impersonation, preventing fraud, and five charity frauds.
 There’s also the Fraud Advisory Panel’s report: Tackling fraud in the charity sector.